jabranr/jabranr.github.io-legacy/_posts/2014-08-21-consuming-multiple-api-asynchronously.markdown

 title: 'Consuming multiple APIs asynchronously'
 date: 2014-08-21 08:00:00
 categories: articles
-tags: 'Facebook, Graph, API, Google Maps, JavaScript, Asynchorounus, callback'
+tags: [Facebook, Graph, API, Google Maps, JavaScript, Asynchorounus, callback]
 excerpt: 'Consuming multiple APIs parallel to each other can be very tricky.
 Here is a detailed case study to chain multiple APIs with each other using JavaScript’s asynchronous approach.'
 permalink:
 thumbnail: usa-outdoors-adventure.jpg